RedSiege/EDD/README.md

-	-d, --domainname=VALUE     the computer you are targeting -g, --groupname=VALUE      the domain group you are targeting -p, --processname=VALUE    the process you are targeting -w, --password=VALUE       the password to authenticate with or what you are setting it to
+	-d, --domainname=VALUE     the computer you are targeting -g, --groupname=VALUE      the domain group you are targeting -p, --processname=VALUE    the process you are targeting -fd, --filedata=PATH       the path to a file containing data related to the function you are invoking -w, --password=VALUE       the password to authenticate with or what you are setting it to
 	-u, --username=VALUE       the domain account you are targeting